-- Administrative Segregation - A form of separation from the general population imposed when the continued presence of the inmate in the general population poses a serious threat to life, property, self, staff, or other inmates or to the security or orderly operation of the institution.
-Inmates pending investigation for trial on a criminal act or pending transfer also can be included. - Administrative Segregation Maximum - o Indicates that an inmate requires the maximum level of supervision available within the facility due to being identified as an escape risk, assaultive, predatory, riotous, or seriously disruptive to the orderly operation of the facility.
-A segregation maximum inmate must be placed in secure housing, with very limited program activities, with maximum supervision within the secure perimeter of the facility.
+- A. Administrative Segregation: A form of separation from the general population imposed when the continued presence of the inmate in the general population poses a serious threat to life, property, self, staff, or other inmates or to the security or orderly operation of the institution.
+Inmates pending investigation for trial on a criminal act or pending transfer also can be included. - B. Administrative Segregation Maximum: Indicates that an inmate requires the maximum level of supervision available within the facility due to being identified as an escape risk, assaultive, predatory, riotous, or seriously disruptive to the orderly operation of the facility.
+A segregation maximum inmate must be placed in secure housing, with very limited program activities, with maximum supervision within the secure perimeter of the facility. - C. Protective Custody: A form of separation from the general population for inmates requesting or requiring protection from other inmates for reasons of health or safety.
+The inmate's status is reviewed periodically by the Superintendent or his/her designee. - D. Punitive Segregation: A form of separation in which inmates who have committed serious violations are confined to individual cells separated from the general population.
+Placement in punitive segregation only may occur after a finding of a rule violation at an impartial hearing and when there are no other options to regulate the inmate's behavior.